lanceliamll/order-management-system/src/resources/docs/README.md

 ## API Structure

-The Products API has two main sections:
+The Order Management System API is organized into three main sections:

-1. **Products Management**: Standard CRUD operations for products
+1. **Products Management**: CRUD operations for products and inventory management
-2. **Inventory Management**: Specialized endpoints for inventory operations
+2. **Orders Management**: Order creation, confirmation, cancellation, and item management
+3. **Reporting & Logging**: Business intelligence reports and activity logging

+## Key Features

+- Product inventory tracking with automatic stock updates
+- Order processing with status tracking
+- Full and partial order cancellation with inventory restoration
+- Comprehensive activity logging for orders and inventory
+- Business intelligence reporting for orders, inventory, and revenue

 ## Need Help?

-If you need additional help or have questions about the Products API, please refer to the complete documentation or contact the development team.
+If you need additional help or have questions about the API, please refer to the complete documentation or contact the development team.